biolink/biolink-model/docs/affects_metabolic_processing_of.md

-# Slot: affects metabolic processing of
+# Type: affects metabolic processing of

 holds between two molecular entities where the action or effect of one impacts the metabolic processing of the other within a system of interest

 URI: [biolink:affects_metabolic_processing_of](https://w3id.org/biolink/vocab/affects_metabolic_processing_of)

 ## Domain and Range